The Rundown

 PROS

-- Most flavors avoids beef (a common problem ingredient for hypothyroidism)
+- Most flavors avoid beef which is a common problem ingredient for hypothyroidism

 - Good protein and fat counts for an average AmBull